Subshifts with sparse traces: The main theorem

-\begin{proof} Fix a nonzero point $x \in X$ with nonzero support $S \subset \Z$.
+\begin{proof} Fix a nonzero point $x \in X$ with support $S \subset \Z$.
 If the language of $x$ does not contain arbitrarily long words of the form $0^n$, then the orbit closure does not contain $0^\Z$, contradicting almost minimality.
-It follows that for every $r \in \N$, there exists $n \in \N$ such that for all $i \in \Z$ the $r$-connected component of $i \in \Z$ in $S$ is of size at most $n$.
-Collecting the subwords of $x$ corresponding to these connected components, we obtain a set of $r$-blobs, which must be finite, since the blobs are words of length at most $n+2r$.
+It follows that for every $r \in \N$, there exists $n \in \N$ such that for all $i \in \Z$ the $r$-connected component of $i$ in $S$ is of diameter at most $n$.
+Collecting the subwords of $x$ corresponding to these connected components, we obtain a set of finite $r$-\blabs{}, which must be finite, since the \blabs{} are words of length at most $n+2r$.

-Now, we start building a blob fractal structure for $x$.
-Let $r_1 \in \N$ be arbitrary, and let $B_1$ be the finite collection of blobs obtained across all $i \in S$ as in the previous paragraph.
+Now, we start building a \froctal{} structure for $x$.
+Let $r_1 \in \N$ be arbitrary, and let $B_1$ be the finite collection of \blabs{} obtained across all $i \in S$ as in the previous paragraph.
 If $x$ is not a finite point, then $|i - j|$ can be arbitrarily large for $i, j \in S$.
-From this, it follows that for large enough $r$, there is an $r$-blob $b$ whose nonzero support is strictly larger than that of any of the blobs in $B_1$.
-By picking $r$ large enough, this is true for all $r$-blobs, because $b$ appears at a bounded distance from every nonzero symbol by almost minimality.
-By increasing $r$ yet more, every blob in $B_1$ appears as a subpattern of every $r$-blob.
-Pick $r_2 \gg r_1$ with these properties, and define $B_2$ as the set of $r_2$-blobs.
+From this, it follows that for large enough $r$, there is an $r$-\blab{} $b$ whose nonzero support is strictly larger than that of any of the \blabs{} in $B_1$.
+By picking $r$ large enough, this is true for all $r$-\blabs{}, because $b$ appears at a bounded distance from every nonzero symbol by almost minimality.
+By increasing $r$ yet more, every \blab{} in $B_1$ appears as a subpattern of every $r$-\blab{}.
+Pick $r_2 \gg r_1$ with these properties, and define $B_2$ as the set of $r_2$-\blabs{}.